Coronavirus and Absence Due To Sickness

 - online services

 When someone first develops symptoms and orders a test, they will be encouraged to alert the people that they have had close contact with in the 48 hours before symptom onset.
-If any of those close contacts are co-workers, the person who has developed symptoms may wish to (but is not obliged to) ask their employer to alert their co-workers.
+If any of those close contacts are co-workers, the person who has developed symptoms is, from 28 September 2020, obliged to notify their employer so they can alert their co-workers.
 At this stage, those close contacts should not self-isolate, but they:

 - must avoid individuals who are at high-risk of contracting COVID-19, for example, because they have pre-existing medical conditions, such as respiratory issues